jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprojects/write/createfor.md

 * Arguments:
   * `_owner` is the address that will be the owner of the project.
   * `_metadata` is a struct containing metadata content about the project, and domain within which the metadata applies.
-An empty string is acceptable if no metadata is being provided.
 * The function can be accessed externally by anyone.
-* The function overrides a function definition from the `IJBProjects` interface.
+* The function overrides a function definition from the [`IJBProjects`](../../../interfaces/ijbprojects.md) interface.
-* Returns the token ID of the newly created project.
+* The function returns the token ID of the newly created project, which served as the project's ID.

 #### Body